GDPR and Disaster Recovery: 3-step guide to GDPR compliance

-Beckoning the new era of data privacy, General Data Protection Regulation, a first major reform in data protection regulations in 20 years, will now dictate radical changes to the way digital businesses treat private information of their subjects.
+Beckoning the new era of data privacy, General Data Protection Regulation, the first major reform in data protection regulations in 20 years, will now dictate radical changes to the way digital businesses treat the private information of their subjects.

 Preparing for GDPR